 Either way you're getting a pair of headphones where your microphone is more than good enough for phone calls.

-If a particular note falls below that 0dB SPL line, that means that the microphone picked up that note a little lower than it was spoken.
-On the flipside, if a note is above 0dB SPL it means that the note was picked up slightly louder than it was spoken.
+If a particular note falls below that 0dB SPL line, that means that the microphone picked up that note a little lower than you’d expect it to.
+On the flipside, if a note is above 0dB SPL it means that the note was picked up slightly louder.
 Some manufacturers tweak their hardware to pick up some notes better than others depending on what their engineers deem important.
 As both Sony and Bose have world-class sound engineers, it’s safe to say that either way you’re getting a pair of headphones where your microphone is more than good enough for phone calls and the like.
 Still, that doesn’t mean we can’t compare the two.

 Now moving to the Sony WH-1000XM3 graph you’ll see a fairly flat line that doesn’t fluctuate much away from the ideal of 0 dB SPL.
 This means that the microphone should pick up your voice more or less as it is without changing it too much.
 It’s pretty easy to see that if Sony wins here, but if you still want to hear it for yourself make sure to listen to both demos below.
-Unfortunately, this microphone doesn’t correct for the proximity effect mentioned earlier, so if you have a lower voice, you may not like this as much.
+Unfortunately, this microphone doesn’t correct for the proximity effect mentioned earlier, so if you have a lower voice, anyone on a phone call with you may not have a great time.

 Bose Noise Cancelling Headphones 700 mic demo: